LTD Benefit Calculation

 If you believe the calculation is wrong:

-- Request recalculation from administrator
+- Request recalculation from the administrator; cite CBA §27.J.6 explicitly

 Impact of Returning to Work